dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 newly created OData Feed.
 To test, we'll simply view the feed's data in the URL line of your browser, rather than connect to a BI tool.
 Click 'Copy OData Feed Link' and then open a new tab in your browser.
-Paste in this link and enter your CommCareHQ credentials.
+Paste in this link and enter your CommCare HQ credentials.
 In a couple moments, you'll see your case information in JSON format in your browser

 **This step tests:** At least one API endpoint within CommCare.
 This